 Deciding to donate a portion of your liver is an intensely personal decision with priceless benefits to your recipient.
-Duke’s liver transplant surgery team can help you understand what’s involved in the liver donation process, so you can make the decision that’s right for you.
-Should you decide to donate a portion of your liver -- to a loved one, a stranger in need, or without an intended recipient -- we will be with you every step of the way.
+Duke’s liver transplant surgery team can help you understand what’s involved in the living donor liver transplant process so you can make the decision that’s right for you.
+Should you decide to be a living liver donor -- to a loved one, to a stranger in need, or without an intended recipient -- we will be with you every step of the way.

-If you are considering living liver donation, Duke’s liver transplant surgery team will provide you with extensive education about the risks and benefits before you make your decision.
+If you are considering becoming a living donor, Duke’s liver transplant surgery team will provide you with extensive education about the risks and benefits before you make your decision.

-- You will also be assigned an independent living-donor advocate.
-The sole function of this advocate is to represent and advise you on all decisions to be made.
+You will also be assigned an independent living donor advocate.
+The sole function of this advocate is to represent and advise you on all decisions.